21. Garden Fertilizer

-So we took a fresh egg, poked a hole in it with a pin, and blew the inside of the egg out.
+We took a fresh egg, poked a hole in it with a pin, and blew the inside of the egg out.
 Then we made clothes for our egg baby and pretended like they were real.
 It is actually a great and inexpensive idea to share with your kids.

 31. Tea Light Holders

 This is such a fun and creative idea to decorate your home for any occasion on a budget.
-You just save your egg shells.
+You just save your eggshells.

 Then you can paint them and place little tea lights inside of them so they can make a creative and beautiful centerpiece.
 Here is the full tutorial.